 2.5.1 Photo-lithography

-Photolithography involves transferring graphic images to stones or metal plates that are coated with a light-sensitive emulsion.
+Photolithography involves transferring graphic images to stones or metal plates coated with a light-sensitive emulsion.
 Light-sensitive emulsions used on stone consist of a mixture of powdered albumin, ammonium dichromate, water, and ammonia; commercial emulsions are usually based on diazo compounds.
 Developing solutions for these mixtures often contain highly toxic solvents.
 Diazo-sensitizing solutions, developers with highly toxic solvents, plate conditioners containing strong alkali, and other brand name mixtures are used for metal plates.

 Hazards: